 Critical thinking contributes to the integrity of the student’s paper.
 It will give them a more disciplined approach, showing that they have understood the topic at hand.
 People who think critically will constantly improve the quality of their thinking, which shows that they can form judgement.
 Ultimately, the aim is that throughout the development of each academic piece of writing, students gain these skills which will become essential in their later studies.

-- It is crucial for all IB students to take all written examinations seriously, and therefore organization is key when taking on any scholarly piece of writing.
+- It is crucial for all IB students to take all written examinations seriously, and therefore organisation is key when taking on any scholarly piece of writing.
 As a secondary school librarian, I often see IB students in a stressful last-minute rush to finalize their written assignments, which can be avoided by being better prepared and organized, in regards to timing and planning.

-- It goes without saying that students need to adhere to all assignment deadlines set in advance by the IB organization, since these are there to help them with the various chronological phases related to each assignment.
+- It goes without saying that students need to adhere to all assignment deadlines set in advance by the IB organisation since these are there to help them with the various chronological phases related to each assignment.

 - All IB students are assigned a Mentor during their Extended Essay, and it is crucial that students should maintain regular contact with their own Mentor throughout the whole research and writing process and until the assignment is officially handed in.
 Mentors are there to help students with any type of feedback and it is important that students take advantage of this opportunity.

-- Students should note down each source of information , whether it’s online or on paper, mainly because their bibliography will need to cover all sources referenced throughout their assignment, the purpose being to avoid plagiarism.
+- Students should note down each source of information, whether it’s online or on paper, mainly because their bibliography will need to cover all sources referenced throughout their assignment, the purpose being to avoid plagiarism.

 - This organizational aspect will become especially useful when it comes to online sources, so as not to forget where the information originally came from and when it was consulted.

 - Students often rely on Google when researching online information for their assignments.
-It is highly recommended that students also use other evaluation criteria tools when doing so, such as the CRAP test (currency, reliability, authority and purpose) that determines whether a website is credible or not.
+It is highly recommended that students also use other evaluation criteria tools when doing so, such as the CRAP test (currency, reliability, authority, and purpose) that determines whether a website is credible or not.
 This tool will save students a lot of time and is sure to help them find great quality online resources.

 - IB students should remember to visit their school library in order to receive extra help and feedback.
 This can be about the general structure and writing style of their essay or about finding relevant online sources.
 In this respect, librarians are there to teach students how to differentiate between good and poor quality web sources.